emacs-exordium/exordium/README.md

 list is processed (each file from it is loaded) as a replacement for a respective [Local file](#local-files).

-Exordium sepcific emacs functions are WIP.
+Exordium-specific emacs functions are WIP.

 ### Preferences